-After publication of the government-wide BABA guidance issued by the Office of Management and Budget's Made in America Office, the EPA held listening sessions targeting all known potential BABA stakeholders for the SRF programs.
-The EPA hosted three widely advertised webinars, with sessions soliciting input from the following: (1) potentially affected manufacturers, suppliers, distributors, and representative organizations; (2) water sector and water infrastructure organizations, associations, and professional trade groups; and (3) states, state associations, the EPA Regions, and potential assistance recipients.
-More than two thousand entities participated in these webinars and submitted hundreds of questions and comments to the EPA regarding the implementation of BABA for the SRF, WIFIA, and other water infrastructure programs.
-One of the most common and popular topics was the perceived need for the previously issued adjustment period waiver for the SRF programs.
+After publication of the government-wide BABA guidance issued by the Office of Management and Budget's Made in America Office (MIAO), EPA held listening sessions targeting all known potential BABA stakeholders for the SRF programs.
+EPA hosted three widely-advertised webinars, with sessions soliciting input from the following: (1) potentially affected manufacturers, suppliers, distributors, and representative organizations; (2) water sector and water infrastructure organizations, associations, and professional trade groups; and (3) states, state associations, EPA Regions, and potential assistance recipients.
+More than two thousand entities participated in these webinars and submitted hundreds of questions and comments to EPA regarding the implementation of BABA for the SRF programs.
+One of the most common and popular topics was the perceived need for this adjustment period waiver for the SRF programs.

-The EPA received 120 responsive comments during the public comment period for the original waiver signed September 2, 2022.
+EPA received 120 responsive comments during the public comment period for the proposed waiver.
 The comments generally were in favor of an adjustment period waiver for the SRF programs.
 One comment from a potential domestic manufacturer opposed adjustment period waivers because they would prefer the manufactured product requirements apply as soon as possible.
 A significant portion of comments supported an adjustment period waiver but opposed the framework of the proposal based on the date an assistance recipient submits plans and specifications to their state authority.
-These concerned commenters, comprised of many states, several associations representing states, and organizations representing municipal authorities, requested that the EPA modify the waiver to mirror the approved adjustment period waiver for Water Infrastructure Finance Innovation Act projects that have initiated project design planning.
+These concerned commenters, comprised of many states, several associations representing states, and organizations representing municipal authorities, requested that EPA modify the waiver to mirror the approved adjustment period waiver for Water Infrastructure Finance Innovation Act (WIFIA) projects that have initiated project design planning.
 The commenters asserted that the proposed plans and specifications waiver would leave behind a significant portion of SRF projects that have progressed beyond committed milestones and could not reasonably comply with the BABA requirements.
-Similarly, the commenters requested that the EPA more closely coordinate the requirements of the two waivers (for SRF and WIFIA programs) because many projects are co-funded between the two programs.
-In response to the persuasive points made by the majority of commenters, the EPA has revised the previously issued adjustment period waiver for SRF programs.
+Similarly, the commenters requested that EPA more closely coordinate the requirements of the two waivers (for SRF and WIFIA programs) because many projects are co-funded between the two programs.
+In response to the persuasive points made by the majority of commenters, EPA has revised the adjustment period waiver for SRF programs.

-The comments affirmed that the EPA's basis for the public interest program waiver is that due to the uncertainty about the application of BABA requirements prior to publication of guidance by MIAO (April 18, 2022), the potential SRF assistance recipients did not have the opportunity to reasonably plan for the domestic preference requirements for manufactured products and construction materials by the guidance publication date.
+The comments affirmed that EPA's basis for the public interest program waiver is that due to the uncertainty about the application of BABA requirements prior to publication of guidance by MIAO (April 18, 2022), the potential SRF assistance recipients did not have the opportunity to reasonably plan for the domestic preference requirements for manufactured products and construction materials by the guidance publication date.
 This waiver does not waive the iron and steel requirements under BABA.
 Sections 70917(a) and (b) of BIL provide a savings provision for existing statutory requirements that meet or exceed BABA requirements.
-The statutory American Iron and Steel requirements of CWA Section 608 and SDWA Section 1452(a)(4) have previously applied to SRF projects and will continue to do as part of BABA requirements (except in one limited circumstance as described above).
+The statutory AIS requirements of CWA Section 608 and SDWA Section 1452(a)(4) have previously applied to SRF projects and will continue to do as part of BABA requirements.